Yoctol/bottender/docs/advanced-guides-deployment.md

 > **Note:**
 >
 > - The `echo "Y"` aims to answer the first interactive CLI prompt
-> - If you haven't changed your webhook path in `bottender.config.js`, by default, your Messenger Bot webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/messenger`; your LINE Bot webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/line`, and so on.
+> - If you haven't changed your webhook path in `bottender.config.js`, by default, your Messenger Bot webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/messenger`; your LINE OA webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/line`, and so on.

 Finally, You can use Heroku CLI by Git push to complete the deployment and let Heroku runs the `Procfile` to help you finish the webhook setup.